 The Chelsea Fringe is unsponsored, unfunded, unbranded and wholly independent, with no medals or judging committees.
 It relies entirely on volunteer efforts and survives on its registration fees.

-Our Seventh Anniversary Chelsea Fringe in 2018 was one of the richest and most idiosyncratic yet, as more and more groups understand the quirky ethos and the need to engage people’s imaginations rather than ‘put on a show’.
+Our Eighth Anniversary Chelsea Fringe in 2019 was one of the richest and most idiosyncratic yet, as more and more groups understand the quirky ethos and the need to engage people’s imaginations rather than ‘put on a show’.

 At the Fringe the mantra is: It’s all about the gardeners, not the gardens.